How to Choose Your Favorite from the Different Types of Ukuleles

 - Tenor - has an even fuller tone and is larger than the concert ukulele.
 This type can come with different numbers of strings, 4 strings or 6-strings; you can even get an 8-string type of ukulele as a tenor.

 - Baritone - This is the largest of all the ukulele types and resembles a mini-guitar.
-You can even tune it like a guitar.
-It has the deepest tone and is usually the most expensive model.
+You even hae to tune it like a guitar.
+It has the deepest tone out of all the ukuleles.
+Once you get a hang of it, baritone ukulele music is super fun to play!
+Here's a baritone ukulele chord chart to help you learn the chords.

 But there's more!
 Aside from these four classic types, there are other variations that might tickle your fancy.